neongreen13/common-Spanish-words/README.md

 - Under text analysis, each parts of speech have been displayed in Word Clouds.

 # Conclusion and Applications for Spanish Learners
+- This section will be concluded after all the lyrics have been compiled from Genius.com.

+Thank you!